chineidu/llm-entity-extraction/README.md

 # ML Jobs

-- This repository is used for running ML jobs.
+- This repository is used for extracting entities from text.

 ## Table of Content